 Art, Art Education, and Design Portfolio Review Dates and Requirements

-Students interested in pursuing Art Education, Applied Digital Arts, Communication Design, or Studio Art requires both an application to the University and the successful completion of a Portfolio Review at either an in-person review or online through SlideRoom.
+Students interested in pursuing Art Education, Applied Digital Arts, Communication Design, or Studio Art require both an application to the University and the successful completion of a Portfolio Review either in-person or online through SlideRoom.